November 2023 Lawn Diary

 - Clearing leaves

-As we move into November expect frosts to become more frequent so be careful if aerating as frost can cause the lawn to heave.
-However, that isn't the only problem: the cooler wetter conditions will bring on the moss together with an abundance of toadstools, worms, worm casts and though beneficial, worms that is, they can cause considerable mess.
+As we move into November expect a few frosty mornings so be careful if aerating as frost can cause the lawn to heave.
+However, that isn't the only problem: the cooler wetter conditions will bring on the moss as mentioned but also an abundance of toadstools, worms and worm casts .
+Though beneficial, worms can cause considerable mess.